DexterLagan/pmap/README.md

 # pmap
-Concurrent (multi-threaded) alternatives to map and for-each for Racket
+Concurrent (multi-threaded) alternatives to map, andmap and for-each for Racket

 Sample usage:
 <pre>